 Bean to bar is the term used to describe chocolate that is made straight from the cocoa bean.
 The majority of chocolatiers buy a bulk source of chocolate and melt it down to craft their chocolates.
-We roast, winnow, refine, conche and temper all of our chocolate in our workshop.
+We roast, hand sort, winnow, pre-refine, refine, conche, temper, and mould all of our chocolate in our workshop.

 How long does the chocolate-making process take?

-From whole beans to finished chocolate, it’s about a four-day process.
-If you count the molding and packaging, it is a week to 10 days.
+From whole beans to finished chocolate, it’s about a 4-5 day process.
+If you count the moulding and packaging, it is about 7-10 days.